charlievweiss/charlievweiss.github.io/_posts/2022-03-01-tide-pool-interpretation.markdown

 </figure>
 </div>

 <p style="padding: 1em 0em 1em 0em;">The most amazing part of volunteering is the familiarity I've gained with individual animals.
 I never thought I'd have a favorite sea urchin, but now I start every shift playing hide-and-seek with my favorite little guy.
 Well, urchin-guy hides, and I seek.
-Here's a picture from a particularly sneaky day, where my little fav is tucked away into a little hole hanging onto a bit of kelp.
+Here's a picture from a particularly sneaky day, where my little friend is tucked away into a little hole hanging onto a bit of kelp.
 Urchin-guy has been holding onto that piece of kelp for a few weeks now.</p>

 <figure>
     <img class="responsive img-proj-centered" src="img/portfolio/aquarium/favorite_urchin.jpg">